marek-saji/okupando/README.md

 Developing
 ----------

+First create empty `./sensor/wc-door-state` file.

-Run `npm run dev` to run server that restarts on every file change.
+Run `npm run dev -- --status-file=./sensor/wc-door-state` to run server that restarts on every file change.
 No browser reload at this point, though.
+You may also want to add `--port=$PORT` to change from default 3000.

+Change contents of `./sensor/wc-door-state` file to 1 and 0 to change status to `free` and `occupied` respectively.

+Testing Push notifications (which will work when accessing site on `localhost`), you need to configure them.
+See `npm start -- --help` for more information.

 License